 Lobsters, crayfish, crabs, prawns and other marine animals are the often forgotten and silent victims of the fishing and 'seafood' industries.
 But you can help these animals who are just as deserving of compassion.
 Here's how:

 - Order your FREE vegetarian starter kit and discover a world of lobster- (and animal-) friendly cuisine!

 - Did you know that fish have feelings too?
 Discover more remarkable facts about fish.

-- Find out how to save our oceans — and the creatures who call them home — in our top five tips to save 'the blue heart of the planet'.
+- Find out how to save our oceans — and the creatures who call them home — with our top five tips to save 'the blue heart of the planet'.

-- It's easy to save lobsters, crayfish and prawns from being boiling alive by taking a pledge to leave sea creatures in the water and off your plate!
+- It's easy to save lobsters, crayfish and prawns from being boiled alive by taking a pledge to leave sea creatures in the water and off your plate!